PGM Introduction

 Text Editor

-We recommend that you use Notepad++ as the text editor for control files.
-(Please see Using Notepad++ for more information on installing and setting up this software)
+We recommend that you use Microsoft VS Code or Notepad++ as the text editor.
+Please see Using VS Code or Using Notepad++ for more information on installing and setting up these software editors.

 How to create and use PGM file in SysCAD

-To Create a PGM file for use in a project, do the following:
+To Create a new PGM file in a General Controller for use in a project, do the following:

 1. In a project, insert a General Controller.

-2. On the access window of the General controller, type in a name for the PGM file.
+2. On the access window of the General controller, press the Browse PGM button.

 Example -- Blank file auto generated by SysCAD